cloudlink-omega/.github/profile/README.md

 # 👋 Welcome to CloudLink Omega.

 CloudLink Omega, or CLΩ, is an upcoming online multiplayer network for Scratch, powered by CloudLink 5.
+[Join our Discord!](https://discord.gg/BZ7TWeMF75)

-Coming soon...
+### 🚧 Coming soon...